 WA Mental Health Awards

-AN initiative to support suicide prevention in the construction industry, a former infantry soldier turned mental health advocate and a service to address one of the most distressing aspects of severe mental illness have all been recognised in this year’s WA Mental Health Awards, held earlier this evening at the Perth Concert Hall.
+AN initiative to support suicide prevention in the construction industry, a former infantry soldier turned mental health advocate and a service to address one of the most distressing aspects of severe mental illness have all been recognised in this year’s WA Mental Health Awards, held at the Perth Concert Hall on 13 July 2017.

 This year’s award winners are:

 Impact & Inspiration Award: Royce Hardman

 Presented by Neami National for outstanding contribution to mental health in Western Australia by an individual who identifies as having a lived experience.